Kanban-Zai/kanban-zai-version-1.0/modules/3-process.md

 #PROCESS - This page is unfinished

 Kanban-Zai is a collaboration process.

 Conceptually the larger team is separated into 3 teams.

 * Vision team       - Responsible for constraining the over-arching path the team takes.
-* Planning Team     - Responsible for taking a concept and creating a backlog of work.
+* Scheduling Team     - Responsible for maintaining the schedule of work.
 * Execution Team    - Responsible for taking a backlog of work and creating a product.

 ## The Vision Team